Formstone/Formstone/docs/checkpoint.md

-# Sticky
+# Checkpoint

-A jQuery plugin for sticky elements.
+A jQuery plugin for animating visible elements.

 <!-- HEADER END -->